malachispencer/thermostat/README.md

 # Thermostat

-Here we build a Thermostat web application in JavaScript, jQuery and Node.js.
+Here we build a Thermostat web application in JavaScript, jQuery, Node.js, HTML and CSS.

 ### Setting Up Jasmine For Node.js